codegrann/react-todo-app/README.md

 # React To Do List Application

-This is a simple To-Do list app done with React.
-All tasks are saved into browser's local storage only.
-The app development
+A simple to-do list application done with React.

 ## Getting Started Running the application locally

-purposes.

-### Prerequisites

 ### Installing